felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 have that!**)"*, I hadn't realized that, precisely at that moment, I was beginning to heal.
 Very meta...

-Let's start this story by going back in time.
-Let's untangle this mental knot.
+Let's start untangling this mental knot by going back in time.

 # Chapter 1: The anxiety begins